 Ten simple Ableton Live performance tips and tricks to guide you on the already very user-friendly interface of this popular music production software.
 A DAW landmark in the music production scene.

 There is a big debate on whether or not Ableton Live is the best music production software (DAW) for music producers.
-Even if there are some amazing software out there, such as Cubase, Pro Tools, Logic, and more, the latest version of Live (Ableton 10) fulfill the expectations of professional audio engineers.
+Even if there are some amazing software out there, such as Cubase, Pro Tools, Logic, and more, the latest version of Live (Ableton 10) fulfills the expectations of professional audio engineers.

 For more info and Ableton Live 10 review check the best music production software on the market.

 Ableton Live 10 is an amazingly powerful digital audio workstation that every professional producer out there has tried it, used it, or still works with it.
 We collect and present to you useful tips to help and guide you into an easier and proper use of the software.

 Below we have a very beginner’s Ableton Live performance tips and tricks to get started with music production.